renovate-bot/khulnasoft-lab-_-vulx/docs/docs/coverage/iac/terraform.md

 |    HCL    |     ✓     |
 | Plan JSON |     ✓     |

-Trivy can scan the results of `terraform plan`.
+Vul can scan the results of `terraform plan`.
-You can scan by passing the file generated as shown below to Trivy:
+You can scan by passing the file generated as shown below to Vul:

 ```
 $ terraform plan --out tfplan.binary